wiresjs/async-watch/README.md

 ## Features

- * Asynchronous execution (trigges changes on animationFrame)
+ * Asynchronous execution (Changes are triggerd on requestAnimationFrame)
  * Nested object watching
  * Restoring watchers after objects are destroyed
  * No dirty hacks